Darien parents air grievances at state education meeting

 The meeting -- an opportunity for parents of children with special needs to directly address the state -- took place behind the closed doors of the Tokeneke Elementary School community room.

-Though the media wasn't allowed access to the private meeting, the floor-to-ceiling glass walls provided a glimpse into the two-hour meeting that drew almost 100 parents of children with special needs.
+Though the media wasn't allowed access to the private session, the floor-to-ceiling glass walls provided a glimpse into the two-hour meeting that drew almost 100 parents.

 More InformationFact box

-"(The parents) do feel that the state listened," said Kathleen Casaparino, an educational consultant and advocate for many of the parents in attendance.
+"(The parents) do feel that the state listened," said Kathleen Casaparino, an educational consultant and advocate for many of the parents in attendance, after the meeting.
 "They were very eloquent in what they said."

-One by one, parents approached one of the two microphones in the room to express their concerns and share personal stories of how they felt their children were being denied special education services in the town.
+One by one, parents could be seen approaching one of two microphones in the room to express their concerns and share personal stories of how they felt their children were being denied special education services in the town, parents said after the meeting.
 From beyond the glass barricade, rounds of booming and supporting applause were heard on more than one occasion as parents returned to their seats.

 The meeting with four state representatives, including Michael Tavernier, head investigator, and Nancy Prescott, director of the Connecticut Parent Advocacy Center, Inc., is part of a larger investigation that was initiated following a March 20 complaint by two dozen Darien parents who claimed services weren't being provided to their children and that the systematic policies within the school were illegal.
 The state department of education asked that Prescott be present for the meeting; CPAC is funded by the U.S. Department of Education.